 Kids in the Kitchen

-As part of our Kids in the Kitchen program, the Junior League of New Orleans (JLNO) and Southern Food and Beverage Museum (SoFAB) partnered in 2009 and 2010 to provide cutting-edge weekend culinary camps for school age children.
+- In 2009 and 2010, JLNO partnered with the Southern Food and Beverage Museum (SoFAB) to provide cutting-edge weekend culinary camps for school age children.
 The purpose of these free camps is to teach children healthy food preparations, preserve and teach Southern culinary techniques, connect food to its origin, implant concepts of freshness, and promote an understanding of the communion of food and traditions in our culture.

-This JLNO 2012-2013 year the Kids in the Kitchen committee is partnering with the Second Harvest Food Bank's afterschool supper program Kid’s Café, which provides a hot dinner to children five days a week.
-These meals are distributed through schools and community centers across the city.
-Currently the program is instituted at nine locations but hopes to grow to twenty by year end.
+- In 2012 and 2013, JLNO partnered with the Second Harvest Food Bank's afterschool supper program Kid’s Café, which provided a hot dinner to children five days a week.
+These meals were distributed through schools and community centers across the city.